Are you ready for

 Old questions.
 New urgency.

-Your scanner says it's there.
+Your scanner says the CVE is there.
 But is it actually exploitable in your environment, with your configuration, your deployment?
-That's what your team investigates manually, finding by finding.
 Manual triage was already failing.
 The post-AI era made it undeniable.